katuulajoel/marcus-eccommerce/README.md

 - Items added to the cart are stored locally, allowing users to retain their cart even after refreshing the page.
 - Future plans include:
   - Integrating the checkout process to create an order in the backend.

+## Future Plans

+- **Message Brokers**: Plan to integrate message brokers like RabbitMQ to handle tasks such as sending order confirmation emails and other asynchronous workflows.